 If you’ve been diagnosed with a mental health or behavioral issue, you might be on medication.
-Adhering to your medication regiment daily is something to be commended for.
+Adhering to your medication regimen daily is an achievement.
 You know that medication will help you feel better, so you’re doing your job in the recovery process.

-However, many medications come with side-effects, which you may not like.
-Whether you’re on antidepressants, anti-anxiety, ADHD, or other medication, you might be experiencing one or more of these unpleasant symptoms.
+However, many medications come with side effects.
+Whether you’re on antidepressants, anti-anxiety, ADHD, or other medication, you might be experiencing one or more unpleasant symptoms.
 For example, you might get nauseous whenever you take your medication, and may even vomit.
 You may lose your appetite and/or have diarrhea.
-Some medications also cause you to get drowsy, dizzy, nervous, or agitated.
+Some medications also cause you to feel drowsy, dizzy, nervous, or agitated.
+You may be wondering, “Why does medicine make me feel worse?”

 Unfortunately, many teens stop taking their medication because they don’t like how it makes them feel.
 The side effects can hamper their daily activities.
 For example, it’s difficult (and unsafe) to go out with friends, let alone drive, when you have blurred vision.
 It’s hard to eat when you don’t have an appetite.
-This all leads to medication incompliance.
+And it’s confusing to feel like, “Anxiety meds make me feel weird.”
+This all leads to medication nonadherence.

 In fact, one study found that almost 68% of children taking medicine for their ADHD stop by age 15 (Wolraich, 2005).
 Many adolescents cited loss of appetite as an adverse effect of the medication.